maddevsio/react-madboiler/README.md

 Full documetation of using Cypress with CI you can find [here](https://docs.cypress.io/guides/guides/continuous-integration.html#Examples).

 ##### 2. Running Cypress in CI
-For run cypress in your CI, you just need to do the following steps:
+To run Cypress in your CI, you just need to do the following steps:

 2.1.
 Install
 ```yarn add cypress --dev```